ekspla/Read-Symbian-SportsTracker-file/README.md

 ## TODO
 - A few unknown fields in the track points.
-- Support for heart rate in track log files of the new version.
+- Support for heart rate in track log files of the new version (example files needed).

 ## Reference
 - [Sports Tracker - Wikipedia](https://en.wikipedia.org/wiki/Sports_Tracker)